Complaints and Dispute Resolution

 There are several options for dealing with disputes within a franchise.
 The Franchise Association offers an independent complaints service which is outlined below.
 There are also the other options of Mediation, Arbitration and Court.
 It is always best to seek legal advice to understand which option is best suited to your situation.

-Franchise Association members are required to undertake to comply with the Association’s Code of Ethics and Code of Practice.
+Franchise Association members are required to undertake to comply with the Association’s Code of Practice and Ethics.
 These commit them to take various steps including requirements that a process is followed.

 Anyone can make a complaint against a member of the Association.
 If the member has: